Caring for Jumping Spiders

 Care of Baby Spiders

-As the spiders get larger, you can try some larger insects.
+As the spiders get larger, they will need to be separated into individual containers.
+You can try feeding them some larger insects too.
 However, you should avoid ants.
 They may seem small and harmless but their bite injects something called formic acid that can be toxic to spiders.
 I've seen ants devour live crickets and bite their legs right off.
 Also, beetles and roly-polies don't work so well because of their hard shells.
 They seem to prefer soft-bodied flies and crickets.

 Go to Insects, Spiders and Other Tiny Creatures Main Page